Social discount rate: Contributors to social discount rate

 As with private discount rates, social discount rates can attempt to incorporate several factors (however, some factors may overlap or be inapplicable in a given analysis).
 One factor is a common expectation of increased wealth in the future, in which case a dollar received now, in the midst of relative poverty, has more utility than a dollar received later, in the midst of relative wealth.
 (This factor may not apply to non-monetary rewards, for example, measuring lives saved now versus lives saved later.)
-Similarly, economists refer to a "time value of money": a dollar received now might grant the recipient the option to either used the dollar now or to invest it (gaining interest) and using it next year, whereas a dollar received next year can only be used next year (and without the intervening interest).
-A third factor is that a proposed project may fail or become moot due to changing circumstances; if a fixed annual percentage change of such failure can be approximated, that risk can be rolled into the total discount rate.
+Similarly, economists refer to a "time value of money": a dollar received now might grant the recipient the option to either use the dollar now or to invest it (gaining interest) and use it next year, whereas a dollar received next year can only be used next year (and without the intervening interest).
+A third factor is that a proposed project may fail or become moot due to changing circumstances; if a fixed annual percentage chance of such failure can be approximated, that risk can be rolled into the total discount rate.
 A fourth factor is pragmatics: people seem to discount the future anyway, so the theory might as well incorporate a uniform compromise to express the desired trade-off between present and future welfare.